 - Allergic Rhinitis (Hay Fever): Extracts from peppermint leaves inhibit histamine release, the trigger for severe nasal symptoms that are associated with hay fever and seasonal allergies.

 - Memory Problems: The aroma of peppermint has been shown to enhance memory and increase alertness, retention, and cognitive function.

 - Chemotherapy and Radiation: Peppermint oil effectively reduces chemotherapy-induced nausea and protects against DNA damage and cell death caused by radiation exposure.

 - Cancer Prevention: Peppermint oil contains perillyl alcohol, a phytonutrient (monoterpene) that has shown in clinical studies, the potential to prevent skin, colon, pancreatic, mammary, liver, and lung cancers.
-Menthol in peppermint may inhibit the growth of prostate cancer.
+Menthol in peppermint

 - Herpes Cure: Studies have shown that peppermint help inhibit the growth of drug-resistant herpes simplex virus type 1.

 - Oral Care: Powdered peppermint leaves have also been used historically to freshen breath and whiten teeth.
 Their anti-bacterial, anti-germicidal and anti-inflammatory properties kill oral bacteria preventing tooth decay, fighting bad breath and keeping your tongue and teeth clean naturally.

 - Respiratory Benefits: Peppermint oil acts as an expectorant and decongestant, clearing nasal congestion, expulsion of phlegm, relieving inflammation along the respiratory tract and reducing irritation which causes chronic coughing.
 Helps relieve the nasal symptoms of allergic rhinitis (colds related to allergy).